rails/webpacker/README.md

 `app/assets` or inside an engine, and you want to share that with webpack modules, you can use the `additional_paths` option available in `config/webpacker.yml`.
-This lets you add additional paths that webpack should lookup when resolving modules:
+This lets you add additional paths that webpack should look up when resolving modules:

 ```yml
 additional_paths: ['app/assets', 'vendor/assets']